jeaffbozos/MagicEden-NFT-Scripts/README.md

 ![MagicEden](https://imgur.com/KF80Rwn.png)

-* Search the collection in the search bar, the code after the ```/marketplace/``` in the url is your collections HowRare.is collection symbol
+* Search the collection in the search bar, the code after the ```/marketplace/``` in the url is your collections MagicEden collection symbol

 ## Scripts